 MACOMB, IL – Internationally recognized wildlife biologist Scott Mills will deliver the annual Roger and Jean Morrow Lecture Thursday, April 6 at Western Illinois University.

 Mills will deliver "Adapt and Persist: How Seven Billion People Can Help Sustain Nine Million Other Species on Earth" at 7 p.m.
 Thursday, April 6 in Stipes Hall, room 121.
-He will then deliver "How Camouflage Hides Animals While Revealing Mysteries of Climate Change" Friday, April 7 in Waggoner Hall, room 378, as the keynote presentation of the annual Biological Sciences Student Research Symposium.
+He will then deliver "How Camouflage Hides Animals While Revealing Mysteries of Climate Change" at noon Friday, April 7 in Waggoner Hall, room 378, as the keynote presentation of the annual Biological Sciences Student Research Symposium.

 Both lectures are open free to the public.

 Even though human activities threaten many non-human species, Mills argues that biological collapse is not inevitable.
 He will also discuss a variety of human actions that increase the chances that species will evolve to cope with a human-modified world.